 Most MS students are admitted with the support of a faculty advisor to oversee the research portion of their training.
 Current focus areas of research include but are not limited to, Cancer Biology; Gene Expression; Genome Structure, Evolution & Repair; Infectious Disease; Metabolism & Physiology; Microbiomes; Plant Molecular Biology, Prions & Neurobiology; Stem Cells & Development; Synthetic Biology and STEM Communication.
 Students are encouraged to complete coursework in computational/quantitative approaches, and an emphasis is placed on effective communication with various audiences.
 The CMB program supports a student association and aims to create an inclusive and welcoming culture for all.

-Students interested in this graduate program should refer to the Cell and Molecular Biology website for further details.
+Students interested in this program should refer to the Graduate and Professional Bulletin or the Cell and Molecular Biology website for further details.

 CM 510Introduction to Cell and Molecular Biology1